 |

-Julie Dean specializes in Mussar/Middot learning, Mindfulness and Facilitator Development.
-She has over 25 years experience as a facilitator and combines her background in experiential education with a passion for Jewish spirituality.
+Julie Dean specializes in Mussar learning and Soulful Facilitator Development.
+She is the Founder of Twin Cities Mussar, the largest citywide Mussar initiative in the country. twincitiesmussar.org She has over 30 years of experience as a group facilitator and combines her background in experiential education with a passion for Jewish spirituality.
+She provides a six month training course for people in advanced facilitation through her innovative course: Cultivating a Wise Heart.
 Julie’s workshops and retreats are dynamic, engaging and meaningful.
-She seeks to help people connect with Jewish spirituality in ways that are relevant, uplifting and community building.
+She empowers people to connect with Jewish spirituality in ways that are relevant, uplifting and community building.
 LGBTQIA+ sensitive.

 |